-- > Simple versions of a leading macroeconomic theory suggest that the price level path can provide a "signature" for optimal monetary policy. - ➤ The U.S. experience seems to satisfy this signature test, because the actual aggregate price level in the U.S. is quite close to the path established beginning in the mid-1990s.
+- Simple versions of a leading macroeconomic theory suggest that the price level path can provide a "signature" for optimal monetary policy. - The U.S. experience seems to satisfy this signature test, because the actual aggregate price level in the U.S. is quite close to the path established beginning in the mid-1990s. - Real GDP, however, has grown slowly in recent years due to the Reinhart-Rogoff effect.